 What is Sensory Storytime?

-Stratford Public Library’s new Sensory Storytime is ideal for children with sensory integration challenges, difficulty sitting still, difficulty in large groups, or children who have autism spectrum disorders.
+Sensory Storytime is a program for children with sensory integration challenges, difficulty sitting still, difficulty in large groups, or children who have autism spectrum disorders.
 Funded by a grant from the Stratford & District Leisure Activity Council, this program is designed to engage children through movement, music, stories and sensory activity play.
 Our goal is to create an inclusive, welcoming and judgment-free environment for learning and play.
 Sensory Storytime will be held on Thursday mornings 9:30-10:00 am in the program room before the library is open to the general public.
 The program begins July 6, ending on August 17.

 All Sensory Storytimes will follow the same format of songs, activities, and books.
 A visual schedule of activities will be available for children to follow.